 - If You've Just Been Diagnosed

-- Caring Advice for Caregivers: How Can You Help Yourself?
+- Advice for Caregivers: How Can You Help Yourself?

 Every month, featured experts answer your questions about coping with cancer.
 View all questions and answers.

 My brother was diagnosed with salivary gland cancer and it's supposedly rare.
-How can I find other patients or organizations that can help support him?
+How can I find other patients or organizations that can help support him?A.

 I was just diagnosed with a very rare type of cancer.
 My oncologist has admitted that he has not treated this type of cancer before, and I feel uncomfortable having him guide my treatment planning.
-Where can I get additional information about my cancer and typical treatment approaches?
+Where can I get additional information about my cancer and typical treatment approaches?A.

 I have a very rare cancer, and it is called well-differentiated neuroendocrine tumor (carcinoid).
 I have been told there is not a cure for this type of cancer, but I am hoping to find a support group (or people to chat or do activities with).
-Can you help me?
+Can you help me?A.

 Browse all CancerCare services